jennyoughibm/robot/README.md

 # Getting started
-First clone this repository, then install dependencies
+First clone this repository, then install dependencies and run the unit tests

 ```
 npm install
+jest
 ```